-Turkish courts do not recognise insolvency judgments of other jurisdictions granted for a Turkish entity.
-A decision given for a foreign entity may be enforced in Turkey following the enforcement and recognition process.
+Turkish courts do not recognise insolvency judgments of other jurisdictions given for a Turkish entity.
+A judgment given for a foreign entity may be enforced in Türkiye following the enforcement and recognition process.

-Turkish courts will only enforce a final judgment of a foreign court if the relevant judgment is not against public policy rules of Turkey and does not fall into the exclusive jurisdiction of the Turkish courts.
-The merchant against whom enforcement is sought should not raise any objection before the Turkish courts to the effect that they were not duly summoned to, or represented at, the foreign court or that the judgment was rendered in their absence in violation of the laws of the foreign country.
+Turkish courts will only enforce a final judgment of a foreign court if the relevant judgment is not against the public policy rules of Türkiye and does not fall within the exclusive jurisdiction of the Turkish courts.
+A trading company against which enforcement is sought should not raise any objection before the Turkish courts to the effect that it was not duly summoned to, or represented at, the foreign court or that the judgment was rendered in its absence in violation of the laws of the foreign country.